aboubakrlotfy/auc-bart-risk-task/README.md

 # 🎈 BART Study - AUC Scientific Thinking Project

-Thank you for helping us with our Scientific Thinking group project at AUC!

 ## What is this?

 This is a small game we developed for a class research project to explore how time pressure affects decision-making.
 You'll be asked to pump virtual balloons to earn money — but if the balloon pops, you lose it all!
 One round is under normal conditions, and the other with a time limit.

-    The top performer wins a 600 EGP prize! 🎉

 ## Is it safe?